Coding and Documenting with Qualcoder

 .

 Your turn!
-Code the second paragraph in relation to the category “Transparency” and code it as “Honest Reviews”.
+Code the second paragraph in relation to the category Transparency and code it as Honest Reviews.

 Alright, we have two new codes assigned to this interview, let’s move to other interviews and see if we can find excerpts related to this existing codes.
 I trust you have found some right away.
-After assigning honest reviews to another interview excerpt, let’s check the list of coded files.
+After assigning Honest Reviews to another interview excerpt, let’s check the list of coded files.

-More Coding Options
+Additional Coding Options

 Great!
 Now that we understand how to create categories, assign and organize codes, and view excerpts related to those codes, let’s move our attention now to the top bar we mentioned earlier to understand other coding options we have to assist our coding tasks.

-You may use the search box to perform queries using Regex functions and locate specific terms within and across multiple documents.
+You may use the search box to perform queries using Regex functions (regular expressions) and locate specific terms within and across multiple documents.
 This can be extremely handy to speed up the process of getting to specific passages of the data.
 Once you perform a search you, unfortunately you won’t see the total of matching results.
 QualCoder will highlight those and you may use the back and forward arrows to navigate results.

 Another useful feature is the ability to create file annotations for selected excerpts and coded sections, all conveniently displayed in one window.
 This allows you to highlight points that need clarification and passages you may want to revisit, especially if they have the potential to inspire new codes.
 You can use this tool to streamline your workflow and enhance your analysis.
 Note that the passage will be highlighted in bold so you can more easily spot what needs your attention.
 Similar approach can be followed with already coded passages, but typically those memos will reflect decisions behind the coding of that passage.